Transactions

 orexclusive

-lock cannot be taken if the transaction or any of its ancestors has already taken asnapshot
+lock cannot be acquired if the transaction or any of its ancestors has already acquired asnapshot

 lock. - A